Parsifal and Race

 least Kundry, Amfortas and the community of Monsalvat.

-the Aryan Christ lies the assumption that the agenda of Parsifal is about race, an assumption that we have already shown to be false.
-Wagner wrote that he
+Christ lies the assumption that the agenda of Parsifal is about race, an assumption that we have already shown to be false.
+Wagner wrote that he was not

-respective claims that Wagner was a racist, that he was obsessed with ideas about race and that a racist agenda can be detected in his last drama, turn out not
+that Wagner was a racist, that he was obsessed with ideas about race and that a racist agenda can be detected in his last drama, turn out not only to be

-them is the unfortunate fact that Adolf Hitler was a great fan of Wagner's music, which has left an association between Wagner and Nazism,
+the unfortunate fact that Adolf Hitler was a great fan of Wagner's music, which has left an association between Wagner and Nazism, one

 Wagner's prose writings.
 Whilst in the original German Wagner's prose is almost impenetrable, in Wm.
 Ashton Ellis' mangled rendering the original meaning is